Jmacra10/Fertishop-Ecom/README.md

 - **Browser Compatibility**: Optimized for modern browsers; may have issues with older versions
 - **Image Optimization**: Large product images may affect page load performance
 - **API Rate Limiting**: No rate limiting implemented for API endpoints

-## Troubleshooting

-### Fixing Common Errors
-1. **Backend Connection Errors**
-   - Make sure both backend and frontend are running
-   - Verify that the API URL in .env.local is correct
-   - Check for CORS issues in the browser console
-   - For Windows users, try using `start.bat` which opens separate terminal windows for better visibility into errors